Skip to main content

 Volcanic Ground, Ancient Vines

 Santorini's winemaking identity is built on geology that has no real parallel in Europe.
-The island sits atop a collapsed caldera, its soils a mixture of volcanic ash, pumice, and lava — porous enough that rainfall drains almost immediately, mineral-rich in ways that leave a legible mark on every bottle produced here.
+The island sits atop a collapsed caldera, its soils a mixture of volcanic ash, pumice, lava, porous enough that rainfall drains almost immediately, mineral-rich in ways that leave a legible mark on every bottle produced here.
 Those soils carry a deeper history still: viticulture on Santorini dates back at least three millennia, a continuity interrupted only by the phylloxera epidemic that swept through the island in the late nineteenth century and destroyed the original vine stock.
 The replanting that followed preserved the same indigenous varieties, particularly Assyrtiko, but reset the generational clock.
-What visitors encounter at Domaine Sigalas, located in the village of Baxes near Oia, is a winery operating within that long tradition — and recognised for doing so with particular seriousness, earning a Pearl 1 Star Prestige distinction in 2025.
+What visitors encounter at Domaine Sigalas, located in the village of Baxes near Oia, is a winery operating within that long tradition.

-Santorini's wine scene divides broadly into two camps: producers oriented toward tourist throughput, and a smaller group that treats the island's Protected Designation of Origin status as an argument worth making through the wine itself.
-Domaine Sigalas belongs to the second group, and that positioning places it in a peer set that includes Artemis Karamolegos Winery in Santorini, another producer anchoring its identity in the volcanic terroir rather than the view from the tasting room.
+Santorini's wine scene divides broadly into two camps: producers oriented toward tourist throughput, a smaller group that treats the island's Protected Designation of Origin status as an argument worth making through the wine itself.
+Domaine Sigalas belongs to the second group, that positioning places it among Santorini producers anchoring their identity in the volcanic terroir rather than the view from the tasting room.

 What Volcanic Terroir Actually Does to a Wine